aja9985/Data-Bootcamp-Final-Project/README.md

 What makes a song popular?
 With streaming platforms like Spotify, we now have data that measures musical characteristics like danceability, energy, and mood.
 This project investigates whether these audio features can predict or explain song popularity.

 Using a dataset of 114,000 Spotify tracks, we address four questions: (1) Which audio features matter most for popularity?
 (2) Can we classify songs as "hits" versus "non-hits"?
 (3) Do genre or artist factors improve prediction?
-(4) Do audio features cluster into underlying patterns?
+(4) Do audio features cluster into underlying dimensions that explain why certain features matter for hit prediction?

 **Dataset Description**